To guide young men to own their greatness!

 Molding young minds and holding them accountable, but even within that accountability saying, “Let me be the shoulders that you can stand on so I can make sure you have access and you’re able to be successful, despite whatever the definition of success may be for you.”

-Jamie Gilmore is an Ocala/Marion County native.
-Jamie graduated from North Marion High school where he is the football career leader in touchdowns and Marion County all-time all-purpose yards leader.
+Jamie is an Ocala/Marion County native.
 He is a former three-year letter winner student-athlete (Football) at Temple University where he received a Bachelor of Business Administration in Human Resource Management from the Fox School of Business.
-After graduating from Temple Jamie transferred to Western Illinois University (WIU) to finish his collegiate athletics eligibility.
-He was named to the Missouri Valley Football Conference All-Newcomer team in 2016 and in 2018 he graduated with a Master of Science in Sport Management WIU.
+After graduating from Temple, Jamie transferred to Western Illinois University (WIU) to finish his collegiate athletics eligibility.
+In 2018 he graduated with a Master of Science in Sport Management from WIU.

 Upon the completion of his football career Jamie began working in the Gwendolyn Brooks Cultural Center as an advisor for two years.
 He was the advisor over four different student organizations, his duties ranged from mentorship, academic advising, budgeting, scheduling, and implementing programs.
 Jamie was committed to helping the campus community adjust to a multicultural and multiracial society without regard to race, age, creed, economic status, or position in life.
 He soon learned his passion lies in helping young men see their own greatness and exposing them to the opportunities that are available to them.